Mary Mooney

-Mary Mooney (born 1 December 1958) is a former Irish Fianna Fáil politician.
+Mary Mooney (born 1 December 1958) is an Irish former Fianna Fáil politician.
 She was elected to Dáil Éireann as a Fianna Fáil Teachta Dála (TD) for the Dublin South-Central constituency at the 1987 general election.
-She was Vice-Chairperson of the Joint Oireachtas Committee on Women's Rights from 1987 to 1989.
+She was vice-chairperson of the Joint Oireachtas Committee on Women's Rights from 1987 to 1989.
 She lost her seat at the 1989 general election.
 She was elected as a local councillor in 1985 for South Inner city area of Dublin City Council.
 She lost her seat at the 2004 local elections.

-On 23rd January 1988 she presented the Saturday Live programme on RTE 1 that night.
+On 23 January 1988 she presented the Saturday Live programme on RTÉ One.